 Interim Value - the Index Account Option Value during the Index Account Option Term.
 The Interim Value will never be less than zero.
-On each day of the Index Account Option Term prior to the end of the Index Account Option Term, the Interim Value is the greater of the Index Account Option Value on the first day of the term (which equals any Premium or Contract Value allocated to the Index Account Option on that day) reduced for any withdrawals (including automatic withdrawals, Required Minimum Distributions, income payments, the Contract Value element of death benefit payments, and Free Looks) or Intra-Term Performance Locks transferred from the Index Account Option during the term, including any Withdrawal Charges, in the same proportion as the Interim Value was reduced on the date of the withdrawal or Intra-Term Performance Lock, plus the prorated Index Adjustment subject to the greater of applicable (nonguaranteed) prorated Index Adjustment Factors (based on the elapsed portion of the Index Account Option Term) or guaranteed minimum Index Adjustment Factors, or zero.
-The Index Participation Rate is not prorated for purposes of calculating Interim Value prior to the end of the Index Account Option Term.
+On each day of the Index Account Option Term prior to the end of the Index Account Option Term, the Interim Value is the greater of the Index Account Option Value on the first day of the term (which equals any Premium or Contract Value allocated to the Index Account Option on that day) reduced for any withdrawals (including automatic withdrawals, Required Minimum Distributions, income payments, the Contract Value element of death benefit payments, Free Looks, and the deduction of advisory fees pursuant to our administrative rules) or Intra-Term Performance Locks transferred from the Index Account Option during the term in the same proportion as the Interim Value was reduced on the date of the withdrawal or Intra-Term Performance Lock, plus the prorated Index Adjustment subject to the greater of applicable (non-guaranteed) prorated Index Adjustment Factors (based on the elapsed portion of the Index Account Option Term) or guaranteed minimum Index Adjustment Factors, or zero.
+The Index Participation Rate is not prorated for the purposes of calculating Interim Value prior to the end of the Index Account Option Term.
 The Interim Value is calculated on each day of the Index Account Option Term, other than the first and last days, and is the amount of Index Account Option Value available for withdrawal or Intra-Term Performance Lock prior to the end of the Index Account Option Term.

-Intra-Term Performance Lock - a Contract feature that permits the one-time reallocation of Interim Value from an Index Account Option to the Short Duration Fixed Account Option prior to the end of the Index Account Option Term.
+Intra-Term Performance Lock- a Contract feature that permits the one-time reallocation of Interim Value from an Index Account Option to the Short Duration Fixed Account Option prior to the end of the Index Account Option Term.